-"Risk and control assessments" are comprehensive, bottom-up assessments of the key operational risks in each business.
-They comprise a self-assessment that defines a risk profile based on Bank-wide operational risk taxonomy, classifies risks under a standardised approach, covers the inherent risks of each business and control function, provides an evaluation of the effectiveness of the controls in place to mitigate these risks, determines the residual risk ratings and requires a decision to either accept or remediate any residual risks.
+"Risk and control assessments" are comprehensive assessments of the Bank's key operational risks.
+They comprise a self-assessment, performed by each business unit, which defines a risk profile based on Bank-wide operational risk taxonomy that classifies risks under a standardised taxonomy.
+The approach includes an assessment of the inherent risks of each business and control function, as well as an evaluation of the effectiveness of the controls in place to mitigate these risks.
+This helps determine the residual risk ratings and decisions to either accept or remediate the residual risks.